itk-dev/selvbetjening.aarhuskommune.dk/README.md

 This project is an instance of [OS2Forms8](https://github.com/os2forms/os2forms8) hosted om https://selvbetjening.aarhuskommune.dk.
 Concretely this means that the master branch of the [OS2Forms8](https://github.com/os2forms/os2forms8) repository is considered as upstream for the develop branch in this repository.

+## Project describtion (Aarhus)
+OS2forsm is a supporting system for when your Electronic document and records management system does not have the opportunity to get information directly from the contributors.
+Via the solution, you can e.g. create forms and digitize multi-party workflows.
+The purpose of the solution is to further save time for the citizen and employees by providing transparency and overview.
+Examples of workflows can be Requests for psycological assistence for children, ordering aids, hiring new employees or reporting maternity leave.

 ## Getting started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.